 Ari Cohen holds a professional M.Arch degree from The University of Texas at Austin and a Bachelor’s Degree from Lehigh University, where she first studied architecture.
 Previously working at Overland Partners in San Antonio, she gained experience in higher education projects and urban-interactive journalism.
 Ari is passionate about design at all scales, as well as travel, groovy music, comedy, and movies at Alamo Drafthouse.

 Dan Ciolino is an award-winning designer, Registered Architect, and LEED Accredited Professional with a Bachelor of Architecture degree from Syracuse University.
 He believes in an architecture that carefully considers site, material, and culture.
 His goal is to spread thoughtful, modern design via architecture.
-Dan has experience with office, courthouse, police, prison, transportation architecture, and, most recently, residential architecture.
+Dan has experience with office, courthouse, police, prison, transportation architecture, and residential architecture.
 He also has experience with all phases of the architectural process: from planning and conceptual design to construction administration.
 The value he places on data integrated design has led him to computational design, which he sees as being important for architecture’s future.

 Frida has been an integral component to Bercy Chen Studio’s success.
 She has been an avid supporter of the company’s lunch and learn program, has accompanied on numerous site visits, and has aided in key design decisions.